-- 1. Continue PHASE 5 response. - 2.
-Response team will meet to discuss changes in patient care and clinic response.
+- 1. Continue the Response phase. - 2.
+The response team will meet to discuss changes in patient care and clinic response.
 (Cancel/Rescheduling of Non-Essential Appointments, Designating separate times for non-pandemic and pandemic patients, Hospitalization) - 3.
-Triage patients to determine who requires medical evaluation.
-Follow the TRIAGE PROTOCOL (Appendix 2) - 4.
-Follow HAN directives.
+Follow HAN directives. - 4.
+Continue Surveillance and prepare for the second "wave" of the pandemic illness